Last updated on May 13th, 2021

 Insects act as a vector and are responsible for the transmission of various infectious diseases from the reservoirs to humans.
-In this blog post you can find information regarding bacterial diseases transmitted by insects.
-Fleas, ticks and lice are the common insects.
+In this blog post, you can find information regarding bacterial diseases transmitted by insects.
+Fleas, ticks, and lice are common insects.

-- Plague: Plague is caused by a bacterium Yersinia pestis.
-Rat fleas are responsible for its transmission from the reservoir (eg. Rats, prairie dogs) to human.
+Plague is caused by the bacterium Yersinia pestis.
+Rat fleas are responsible for the transmission from the reservoir (eg. rats, prairie dogs) to humans.

-- Lyme disease: Lyme disease is caused by a spirochetes Borrelia burgdorferi.
-It is transmitted from mice to human by ticks (Ixodes).
+Lyme disease is caused by a spirochetes Borrelia burgdorferi.
+It is transmitted from mice to humans by ticks (Ixodes).

-- Relapsing Fever: Borrelia recurrentis is a causative agent of relapsing fever.
-It is transmitted from infected person to the susceptible one by lice.
+Borrelia recurrentis is a causative agent of relapsing fever.
+It is transmitted from infected persons to susceptible ones by lice.

-- Rocky Mountain Spotted Fever: This disease is caused by Rickettsia rickettsii.
-The bite of ticks (dermacentor) transmits this disease from dogs, rodent to humans.
-Dermacentor ticks also acts as a reservoir.
+This disease is caused by Rickettsia rickettsii.
+The bite of ticks (Dermacentor) transmits this disease from dogs, rodents to humans.
+Dermacentor ticks also act as a reservoir.

-- Ehrlichiosis: Ehrlichiosis disease is caused by a Rickettsias, Ehrlichia chafeensis.
+Ehrlichiosis disease is caused by a Rickettsias, Ehrlichia chafeensis.
 The reservoir of this bacterium is dogs.
-Ticks (dermacentor) is the insect vector responsible for disease transmission.
+Ticks (Dermacentor) is the insect vector responsible for disease transmission.